Mideast mediators strike hopeful note after talks in Doha

 The war began when Hamas-led militants stormed across the heavily guarded border on Oct.
 7, killing around 1,200 people, mostly civilians, and abducting 250 to Gaza.
 More than 100 were released during a weeklong cease-fire in November, and around 110 are believed to still be inside Gaza, though Israeli authorities believe around a third of them are dead.

-Israel's devastating retaliatory offensive has killed 40,005 Palestinians, Gaza's Health Ministry said Thursday, without saying how many were militants.
+Israel's devastating retaliatory offensive has killed more than 40,000 Palestinians, Gaza's Health Ministry said Thursday, without saying how many were militants.
 Israel's military spokesperson, Rear Adm.
 Daniel Hagari, said Thursday that Israel had killed more than 17,000 Hamas militants in Gaza in the war, without providing evidence.

 Diplomats hoped a cease-fire deal would persuade Iran and Lebanon's Hezbollah to hold off on retaliating for the killing of a top Hezbollah commander in an Israeli airstrike in Beirut and of Hamas' top political leader in an explosion in Tehran that was widely blamed on Israel.